 WordPress community has developed some amazing themes that allow us to use it in many creative and effective ways.
 With a collaboration tool you can set up your private platform for sharing data, information and everything important privately with your team, colleagues or friends privately.
 Here’s the tutorial on how to do that.

 Tired of using Trello, Asana or messy Excel sheets for project management purposes?
 WordPress platform can be used for it very easily and effectively.
 Here is a list of 5 most useful project management plugins.

-Help desk support is an inevitable part of ecommerce and software products.
+Help desk support is an inevitable part of E-commerce and software products.
 Companies invest hundreds of thousands into custom help desk solutions while WordPress has a nice and working solution for that.
-The whole tutorial how to set up the help support system is here.